-The appointment is to a permanent position on a probationary contract in the Civil Service.
+The appointment may be to a permanent or temporary position on a probationary contract in the Civil Service.

 The probationary contract will be for a period of one year from the date specified on the contract.
 Notwithstanding this paragraph and the paragraph immediately following below, this will not preclude an extension of the probationary contract in appropriate circumstances.